Hashicorp Vulnerabilities

 ≤20

-A CVE Numbering Authority (CNA) is responsible for assigning new CVE entries.
-They might also include a CVSS score.
-These are usually not complete and might differ from VulDB scores.
+A CVE Numbering Authority (CNA) is responsible for assigning new CVE entries and might also propagate a CVSS score.

 Vendor